slyval/guidelines/Guidelines/REST API Guidelines.md

 Additional attributes for the error may be added as is necessary.
 Some might like to include an internal error message that is technical and additional contextual information.

 ### Searching, Filtering, Sorting and Paging
-Searching, filtering, sorting and paging are additional requirements that all non-trivial APIs should
+Searching, filtering, sorting and paging are additional requirements that all non-trivial APIs should cater for.
+These enable ease of finding resources and also seek to meet performance and navigation requirements.

+To achieve these requirements, usage of HTTP
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg3NzM0NDA0MywtMjkzNDQxNTIwLDE1OD
-I1ODQ0NTQsLTE4MTA5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTcz
-NTY2NDYsMTk2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
+eyJoaXN0b3J5IjpbLTE0MDU1NTM3MDgsLTI5MzQ0MTUyMCwxNT
+gyNTg0NDU0LC0xODEwOTc5NjA5LC0xMTIwNjY3NDkxLC0xMzU3
+MzU2NjQ2LDE5NjA3MjcwMDQsMTE1NzM1MTUwMl19
 -->